How to determine bond angles?

 - The molecule occupies a shape that demonstrates minimum repulsive effect between its different electronic regions.

-- An ideal bond angle is a maximum angle at which the electronic repulsions are minimized.
+- An ideal bond angle is the maximum angle at which the electronic repulsions are minimized.

 - The bond angles help differentiate between linear, trigonal planar, tetrahedral, trigonal bipyramidal, and octahedral electronic and molecular geometries.